Sahyadri Hospitals: Sahyadri Hospital – Nagar Road

-It is supported by a NABL-accredited lab, diagnostic and imaging services like CT scan, MRI, digital X-ray, stress test, colour Doppler and sonography.
+It is supported by a lab, diagnostic and imaging services like CT scan, MRI, digital X-ray, stress test, colour Doppler and sonography.

 Sahyadri Hospital – Hadapsar

 Sahyadri Super Speciality Hospital, Hadapsar is a multi-specialty tertiary care hospital.
 The 150-bed hospital serves its surrounding areas such as Magarpatta City, Amnora Township, and densely populated areas of Hadapsar, Kharadi and Wagholi.
-Situated on the Solapur Highway, it provides easy access.

-The hospital provides 24-hour emergency and critical care supported by a fully equipped pathology lab, radiology and a round the clock pharmacy.
+The hospital provides 24-hour emergency and critical care supported by a pathology lab, radiology and around the clock pharmacy.

 Sahyadri Hospital, Hadapsar provides chemotherapy, surgical oncology, radiation oncology, surgical care – neurosurgery, general surgery, orthopaedics, urology, ophthalmology, ENT; and medical services such as gastroenterology, internal medicine, obstetrics and gynaecology, paediatrics and neurology.

 Sahyadri Hospital – Kothrud

-Sahyadri Super Speciality Hospital, Kothrud, is a 31-bed hospital with a combination of comfort and care, seamlessly integrated with quaternary health care at Sahyadri Super Speciality Hospital – Deccan Gymkhana.
+Sahyadri Super Speciality Hospital, Kothrud, is a 31-bed hospital, integrated with quaternary health care at Sahyadri Super Speciality Hospital – Deccan Gymkhana.

-This hospital is ideal for primary and secondary health care; where one doesn't have to encounter high-tech ultra modern equipment, labyrinthine corridors, cumbersome procedures and paper work.

 Sahyadri Hospital – Bibwewadi

 Sahyadri Super Speciality Hospital, Bibwewadi is a 35-bed unit which houses 8 ICU beds and forms one of the vital spokes in the Sahyadri Group of Hospitals.
 It has all basic facilities for a secondary care multispecialty hospital.
-The hospital caters to other specialities like internal medicine, orthopaedics, gynaecology and obstetrics, paediatrics, general surgery, urology vascular surgery, cardiology and gastroenterology.
+The hospital caters to other specialties like internal medicine, orthopaedics, gynaecology and obstetrics, paediatrics, general surgery, urology vascular surgery, cardiology and gastroenterology.

 Sahyadri Hospital – Kasba Peth

-Surya Sahyadri Hospital, Kasba Peth is a multifaculty 65-bed hospital along with trauma care.
-It is a centrally located hospital providing medical care under one roof with a burn centre, the only one of its kind.
+Surya Sahyadri Hospital, Kasba Peth is a multifaculty 65-bed hospital along with trauma care and with a burn centre.

 Sahyadri Hospital - Nashik

-Sahyadri is a state-of-the-art multispeciality tertiary care hospital which opened in April 2014 for residents of Nashik and nearing towns like Sangamner, Sinnar, Satana, Malegaon, Amalner, Ghoti, Yeola, Deola and Vani.
+Sahyadri is a multispeciality tertiary care hospital which opened in April 2014 for residents of Nashik and nearing towns like Sangamner, Sinnar, Satana, Malegaon, Amalner, Ghoti, Yeola, Deola and Vani.
 This large 132-bed hospital provides all medical specialities and super-specialities.

 Sahyadri Hospital - Karad

-Spread over about 100,000 sq ft area, this is a full-fledged tertiary care multi-speciality hospital in Southern Maharashtra.
-It has an imposing four-storey, twin building, strategically located on the Pune – Bangalore Highway at Karad about 175 km from Pune.
+Spread over about 100,000 sq ft area, this is a full-fledged tertiary care multi-specialty hospital in Southern Maharashtra.
+It has a four-storey, twin building, located on the Pune – Bangalore Highway at Karad about 175 km from Pune.

 The hospital caters to the healthcare needs of people in Satara, Sangli and Kolhapur districts.
-It houses 150 beds, providing access to the best of speciality and superspeciality medical services.
+It houses 150 beds, providing access to the best of specialty and superspecialty medical services.

 Sahyadri Hospital - Karad is the only centre of excellence in the Satara District for in vitro fertilization (IVF) and joint replacement.
-It also boasts of expertise in minimal invasive or endoscopic / laparoscopic surgeries, cardiology services - cardiac angiographies and angioplasties, neurosurgery and multitrauma.
 The Radiology Department has Siemens Multi Slice Somatom, Sensation 16 for non-invasive coronary and carotid angiographies.